nickmccartney/sers_analysis_app/README.md

 ```
 $ python index.py
 ```
+After this, the local port that hosts the application will be provided.
+Simply ctrl-click or copy paste this into a web browser to view the window.

 ### Importing New SERS Samples
 When testing an SERS technology, a large amount of data is needed to generate useful models, especially for the promising future endeavors in _Deep Learning_.